aws-powertools/powertools-lambda-typescript/packages/validation/README.md

 ### Validator middleware

-If you are using Middy.js, you can use the `validator` middleware to validate the incoming event and response payload.
+If you are using Middy.js, you can instead use the `validator` middleware to validate the incoming event and response payload.

 ```typescript
 import { validator } from '@aws-lambda-powertools/validation/middleware';